Request a quote

 Val on Pai do Ignacio

-It is a bit off the beaten path, and you will need a good dose of adventure, but it won’t disappoint you.
-Few places have captivated me so much and like most Brazilians, if I was asked which is my favourite state I would answer: “Bahia!”
+A Bahia holiday offers the chance for an off the beaten path journey, and you will need a good dose of adventure, but it won’t disappoint you.
+Few places have captivated me so much and like most Brazilians, if I was asked which is my favourite state in Brazil I would answer: “Bahia!”

 I am already planning to go back!